 Why have I received this?

-The ISP letter and Strike 3 Holdings LLC subpoena probably relate to a federal copyright infringement lawsuit alleging that someone in the home or office illegally downloaded titles produced by Blacked, Tushy, and Vixen using file-sharing software such as BitTorrent.
+The ISP letter and Strike 3 Holdings LLC subpoena probably relates to a federal copyright infringement lawsuit alleging that someone in the home or office illegally downloaded titles produced by Blacked, Tushy, and Vixen using file-sharing software such as BitTorrent.

 Is it real?